Melicope madagascariensis: Taxonomy

 The species was firstly described as Euodia madagascariensis by Baker in 1882.
 Hartley in 2001 re-classified the species as M. madagascariensis, as part of his major revision of integrating all Euodia, Evodia and Melicope into Melicope, especially all Euodia in Madagascar and the Mascarene Islands.

 Description

 It reaches heights of 10-20 m, flowers from November to January and fruits around March to June.
 Its pollen is of sub-spheroidal shape, with an average polar length of 18 μm, a tricolporate aperture with a foveolate–reticulate sculpture.

 Medicinal usage

 Locally, it is used as an exhilarating agent and as laxatives, and in formulations for the treatment of liver, kidney and stomach disorders, bronchitis and mumps.
-Ethanol extraction studies identified furoquinoline alkaloids and methoxyflavones from its stem barks, including compunds such as heliparvifoline with weak anti-malarial property, and skimmianine with moderate cytotoxicity to colon cancer cell lines.
+Ethanol extraction studies identified furoquinoline alkaloids and methoxyflavones from its stem barks, including compounds such as heliparvifoline with weak anti-malarial property, and skimmianine with moderate cytotoxicity to colon cancer cell lines.
 Its essential oil was extracted from its fruit through hydro-distillation, with main constituents identified include ocimene, methyl chavicol, and cadinene, with the oil showcased inhibitory activity to common bacterial and fungal pathogens.